 Please note that even if you opt out of interest-based advertising, you may still receive advertisements.
 Those ads will just not be interest-based.
-Also, TV Guide Magazine does not control opt-out links provided above and is not responsible for any choices you make using these opt-out links or their continued availability or effectiveness.
+Also, TV Guide Magazine LLC does not control opt-out links provided above and is not responsible for any choices you make using these opt-out links or their continued availability or effectiveness.

 We, our authorized service providers and/or other third parties involved in the delivery of advertising you receive through our mobile applications may collect information about your mobile device, including unique anonymous advertising identifiers and the names and IDs of apps you have installed, as well as information about how you use our mobile applications and other unaffiliated applications.
 This information is used in connection with interest-based advertising you receive through our Services and within third-party apps and other marketing channels.
 Depending on your device and operating system, you may be able to reset your mobile device’s advertising identifier to limit this data collection or prevent the collection of usage data across unaffiliated applications for interest-based advertising purposes by accessing the privacy settings on your mobile device.
 Each operating system, iOS for Apple devices, and Android for Android devices, provides its own instructions on how to turn off precise location sharing.
 Access the privacy settings for your mobile device or contact your platform operator for more information.
 To exercise choice over the companies participating in the DAA’s separate choice tool for the collection of cross-app data on a mobile device, download the DAA’s AppChoices app available here.

-If you agreed to allow TV Guide Magazine and/or our service providers to collect and/or share information about the precise location of your device by tracking a mobile application, you can withdraw your permission by accessing and changing your device’s location privacy settings.
+If you agreed to allow TV Guide Magazine LLC and/or our service providers to collect and/or share information about the precise location of your device by tracking a mobile application, you can withdraw your permission by accessing and changing your device’s location privacy settings.
 This will prevent further collection of your precise device location information.
 Each operating system, iOS for Apple devices, and Android for Android devices, provides its own instructions on how to turn off precise location sharing.
 Access the privacy settings for your mobile device or contact your platform operator for more information.

 You may update or access and edit certain personally identifying information that you have provided to us through our Services.
 To update this information, please send us an email at firstname.lastname@example.org.

-TV Guide Magazine sites and applications provide links and advertisements that link to other websites.
+TV Guide Magazine LLC sites and applications provide links and advertisements that link to other websites.
 We encourage you to review the privacy statements of all sites that you visit, including those whose links are provided, so that you can understand how those sites collect, use and share your information.
-TV Guide Magazine is not responsible for the privacy statements, content or data handling practices on other websites.
+TV Guide Magazine LLC is not responsible for the privacy statements, content or data handling practices on other websites.

 The Services are hosted in the United States.
 United States law governs the Services, and United States data protection laws may not be as protective as those in your country.
 If you are outside the United States and using the Services, your information may be transferred to, stored, and processed in the United States where our servers are located and our databases are operated, and you consent to the use and storage of your information in the United States.

-Under California’s “Shine the Light” law, California residents who provide personal information in obtaining products or services for personal, family or household use are entitled to request and obtain from us, once a calendar year, information about the customer information we shared, if any, with other businesses for their direct marketing uses.
+Under California’s “Shine the Light” law, California residents who provide Personal Information in obtaining products or services for personal, family or household use are entitled to request and obtain from us, once a calendar year, information about the customer information we shared, if any, with other businesses for their direct marketing uses.
 If applicable, this information would include the categories of customer information and the names and addresses of those businesses with which we shared customer information for the immediately prior calendar year (e.g., requests made in 2016 will receive information regarding 2015 sharing activities).
-To obtain this information on behalf of TV Guide Magazine, please send an email message to email@example.com with “Request for California Privacy Information” in the subject line.
+To obtain this information on behalf of TV Guide Magazine LLC, please send an email message to email@example.com with “Request for California Privacy Information” in the subject line.
 We will provide the requested information to you at your email address in response.
 Please be aware that not all information sharing is covered by the “Shine the Light” requirements and only information on covered sharing will be included in our response.